KennyMcGeoch/LeetCodeExercises/README.md

 2751.
 Robot Collisions (Hard)
 2780.
 Minimum Index of a Valid Split (Medium)
 2785.
 Sort Vowels in a String (Medium)
-2799.
+2787.
+Ways to Express an Integer as Sum of Powers (Medium) 2799.
 Count Complete Subarrays in an Array (Medium) 2807.
 Insert Greatest Common Divisors in Linked List (Medium) 2816.
 Double a Number Represented as a Linked List (Medium)